mriduls-sudo/SOC_Project/README.md

 Using canal geometry from the Global River and Irrigation Network (GRAIN) dataset and satellite-derived surface water observations, we assess canal detectability and generate spatial observability maps for the United States.

 ## Problem Statement
+How well can satellites observe the world's irrigation canals?
+Are canals obervable enough to trigger action and decisions in Irrigation Management?
+What are the global patterns and statistics of canal observability?

 ## Objectives